caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-01-11-azure-devops-part-1.md

 To keep things simple, i'm going to be focusing on the meat and potatoes of what Azure DevOps offers, which is Azure Repos and Azure Pipelines.

-These two features allows us to store and manage ARM templates in source control, and deploy them into Azure automatically using a CI/CD pipeline.
+These two features allows us to store and manage ARM templates in source control, and deploy them into Azure automatically every time the code in the arm template changes using a CI/CD pipeline.

 # Getting started